geovedi/book-notes/2018/reinforcements.notes.md

 ### The Inherent Paradox in Asking for Help
 - Introduction: A Personal Experience with Help
-  - Author's experience helping a friend assemble an IKEA bookshelf.
+  - Heidi's experience helping a friend assemble an IKEA bookshelf.
-  - Despite personal reluctance, the author eagerly agrees to help.
+  - Despite personal reluctance, Heidi eagerly agrees to help.
   - The friend's gratitude triggers thoughts about the nature of being helpful.
 - Four Possible Responses to a Request for Help
   - People's reactions to requests for help: "No," Silence, Grudging Yes, Enthusiastic Yes.